akihiko47/Parametric-Curves-And-Splines/README.md

 ## Redactor 🖌️
 The redactor allows you to see the curve, normals, tangents and binormals.
 You can also change the location of control points and reset them.
-Redactor is automatically connected to an GameObject that has a `Spline` component.
+Redactor is automatically connected to a GameObject that has a `Spline` component.

 ## Usage 🎮
 You can see a simple example of how to use it in the [Curve Animator](https://github.com/akihiko47/Parametric-Curves-And-Splines/blob/main/Assets/Scripts/Curves/Curve%20Animator.cs) file.
 Curve information can be accesed using `P()` method of `Spline` class.